-|Coverage:||MD/DC/VA central and southern DE/WV panhandle
+Coverage: MD/DC/VA central and southern DE/WV panhandle

-|Sponsor:||Audubon Naturalist Society of the Central Atlantic states
+Sponsor: Audubon Naturalist Society of the Central Atlantic states (independent of NAS!)

 Please consider joining ANS, especially if you are a regular user of the Voice (Senior $35; Individual $50; Family $65; Nature Steward $100; Audubon Advocate $200).
-The membership number is 301-652-9188, option 12; the address is 8940 Jones Mill Road, Chevy Chase, MD 20815; and the web site is https://anshome.org/.
+The membership number is 301-652-9188, option 12; the address is 8940 Jones Mill Road, Chevy Chase, MD 20815; and the web site is https://anshome.org/

 This is the Voice of the Naturalist, a service of the Audubon Naturalist Society.
-This report covers the week starting Tuesday, May 9, and was completed on Tuesday, May 16 at about 10 AM.
+This report covers the week starting Tuesday, Feb 5, and was completed on Tuesday, Feb 12 at about 2:00 p.m.

 OTHER BIRDS OF INTEREST

 To report bird sightings, e-mail your report to email@example.com.
-Please post reports before midnight Monday, identify the county as well as the state, and include your name and a Tuesday morning contact, e-mail or phone.
+Please post reports before midnight Monday, identify the county as well as the state, and include your name and a Tuesday morning contact, either e-mail or phone.

 Thank you for your interest, and enjoy the birds.